 Metta meditation is a form of Buddhist meditation that has been practiced for more than 2500 years.
-Metta Meditation is also referred to as Loving-Kindness Meditation but it was originally called “Metta Bhavana” in Pali language (ancient Indian language).
-“Metta” means love, kindness and benevolence, and “Bhavana” means “development” or “culture” (in the sense of “cultivating”).
+It is also referred to as Loving-Kindness Meditation but it was originally called “Metta Bhavana” in Pali language (ancient Indian language).
+“Metta” means love, kindness and benevolence, and “Bhavana” means “development” or “cultivating” or “producing”.
 Therefore, Metta Meditation is truly a practice in which you cultivate positive emotional states towards other people, as well as towards yourself.
 In a simple way, it could be defined as universal friendliness to all beings.

 Imagine yourself in a group of people and everybody starts to talk about how the world is going wrong with wars, destruction of our planet etc. The chance you get angry or sad is quite high, and you’ll thus start to cultivate those negative emotions inside of you unconsciously.
 You’ll feel stressed in your daily life without even knowing where it comes from…